 Here are some examples of moisturizing oils:

 1.Coconut Oil – Coconut oil is used in many natural beauty products, and for good reason: It’s naturally antibacterial and antifungal, coconut oil for skin is an excellent moisturizer, it can penetrate hair better than other oils.
 The molecular structure of the oil is small enough to allow it to penetrate, unlike most other oils, but in a very limited quantity.
 It is usually most effective when used with a bit of water or a water-based leave-in.

-2. Olive Oil – Olive oil, in particular — show that they can have a major moisturizing effect.
+2. Olive Oil – Olive oil, in particular, can have a major moisturizing effect.
 Olive oil could add softness and strengthen hair by penetrating the hair shaft and retaining moisture.
-Shine attributed to olive oil may be due to the oil smoothing the outer cuticle of the hair.
+This oil also can leave your hair with shine because it helps smoothes the outer cuticle of the hair.

 3. Avocado Oil – Avocado oil is ideal for hair that is dry due to heat damage and environmental factors.
-It’s high vitamin E contact strengthens hair to prevent breakage, while helping to bind split ends together.
+It’s high vitamin E content strengthens hair to prevent breakage, while helping to smooth the cuticle.
 It is lighter than olive oil, and will absorb into the cuticle without weighing your hair down.
 Best used as a pre-poo treatment.

 Unlike moisturizing oils sealing oils are unable to penetrate the hair shaft.
 In other words, these oils just literally sit on top of your hair.
 For best results with sealing oils, you should use them after you’ve applied a good moisturizing (water based product) and are used to seal in the moisture you already applied.
 Sealing oils are commonly used when doing braiding styles, twist outs.
 However, it’s important to note that once a heavy thick oil is applied to your hair it creates a seal.
 That seal is a barrier that helps prevent moisture from getting out.
 Yet, that same barrier prevents moisture from getting in.
 This is why it’s best to use sealing oils AFTER you’ve properly moisturized your hair.